saostad/freshdesk-client/Readme.md

 import { getAssetTypes } from "freshdesk-client";
 import { getProducts } from "freshdesk-client";
 import { getLocations } from "freshdesk-client";
+import { getServiceCategories } from "./services/getServiceCategories";
+import { getServiceItems } from "./services/getServiceItems";
 import {
   TicketPriority,
   TicketSourceType,